 (6) Submit an annual budget to the voters, to be voted on at Town meeting, in accordance with the provision of subchapter 15 of this charter dealing with the budget.

-(a) Forthwith after their election and qualification, the Selectboard shall organize and elect a Chair and Vice Chair by a majority vote of the entire Board.
+(a) After the election and qualification of the Selectboard, the Selectboard shall organize and elect a Chair and Vice Chair by a majority vote of the entire Board.

-(b) The Board shall conduct its business in accordance with Robert's Rules of Order.
+(b) The Selectboard shall conduct its business in accordance with Robert’s Rules of Order.
 The Chair shall be entitled to participate as a full voting member.

 (c) Three Selectboard members shall constitute a quorum.
-No action of such Board shall be valid or binding unless adopted by the affirmative vote of a majority of the quorum present.
-In cases where statute requires a greater fraction of the authorized Board for an affirmative vote than as specified above, such provisions of law shall control.
+No action of the Selectboard shall be valid or binding unless adopted by the affirmative vote of a majority of the quorum present.
+In cases where statute requires a greater fraction of the authorized Board for an affirmative vote than as specified above, the statute’s provisions of law shall control.

-(d) All meetings of the Board shall be open to the public in accordance with the provisions of 1 V.S.A chapter 5, subchapter 2.
+(d) All meetings of the Selectboard shall be open to the public in accordance with the provisions of the Vermont Open Meeting Law.

 Neither the Selectboard nor any of its members shall direct or request the appointment, by any officer or employee of the Town, of any person to office or employment, or their suspension or removal therefrom, or in any manner take part in the appointment, discipline, or removal of subordinates and employees of the Town, except as otherwise provided in this charter.
 The Selectboard and its members shall deal with that position of the service of the Town for which the Manager is responsible solely through the Town Manager and neither the Selectboard or any of its members shall give any orders or request any action by a subordinate in office.
 This shall not be construed to prohibit the Selectboard from recommending to the Town Manager a prospective employee for consideration and making general complaints to the Town Manager.